susumuota/devto-github/posts/faster_reliable_hf_dl/faster_reliable_hf_dl.md

 ---
 title: Faster and More Reliable Hugging Face Downloads Using aria2 and GNU Parallel
-description: 'This guide offers step-by-step techniques, configuration tips, and practical examples to streamline your workflow for downloading machine learning models and datasets.'
+description: 'This guide offers step-by-step instructions on how to speed up and improve the reliability of your Hugging Face downloads using two powerful command-line tools: aria2 and GNU Parallel.'
 tags: 'huggingface, llm, python, ai'
 cover_image: ./hf-logo-1000-400.png
 canonical_url: null